Rules of Competition

 The player needs to be electronically added to the roster.
 Once the player is electronically added (via smartphone, computer, etc.), the referee can use the electronic game card to check the player in.
 Once the player is checked in on the electronic game card, the referee (and only the referee) may write the player on the paper game card.

-6. What happens when a team shows up and there are only two referees?
+6. What happens when a team shows up and there are only one or two referees?
 Could the visiting team refuse to play and file an incident report?

 The game should be played under protest if a referee is present.
+The other positions should be filled with club linesmen to indicate when the ball is out of play only, and shall serve at the discretion of the center referee.
+The game should never be played using the dual officiating system.
 The PAD committee will determine if the result will stand or if the match will be replayed.